 I think one of the biggest reasons my husband married me was my chocolate chip cookies.
-No kidding! 🙂
+I’m not kidding!

 My favorite recipe is the good old Nestle Chocolate Chip Cookie Recipe on the back of the bag: